jcgneto/CV/README.md

 1. Identifying the genetic determinants of complex or quantitative traits such as AMR, and other physiological traits underpinning host or niche tropisms.

-2. Discover novel pathogen-antagonizing plant-based molecules for dietary modulation on the gut microbiome.

-3. Identifying cryptic ecotypes and causative traits that facilitate niche-restriction or host-generalizing phenotypes.
+2. Identifying cryptic ecotypes and causative traits that facilitate niche-adaptation or host-generalizing phenotypes.

 # Publications